-Protea flowers are more commonly known as Sugarbushes where they are commonly grown in South Africa and Australia.
-Regardless of the name used for them, these flowers are unique with a bold scaled appearance and a wide variety of available colors.
-They have evolved an interesting set of symbolic meanings in the modern era, making them a great addition to any bouquet trying to send a specific message.
+Protea flowers, also known as Sugarbushes, are commonly grown in South Africa and Australia.
+These flowers are unique with a bold scaled appearance and a wide variety of available colors.
+They have evolved an interesting set of symbolic meanings in the modern era, making them a great addition to any floral arrangement.
 Here we’ll take you through everything you need to know about Protea flower meaning and their rich symbolism, plus learn about their history and origins, and cultural significance around the world today.